dgroomes/my-software/nushell/README.md

 General clean-ups, TODOs and things I wish to implement for this project

+* [ ] Nushell support in Intellij?
+Intellij Ultimate has LSP support now and [Nushell has an LSP](https://github.com/nushell/nushell/tree/main/crates/nu-lsp).
+* [ ] How can I integrate Nushell with Raycast?
+I don't want go overboard with an integration, but I want to know what's possible.
+* [ ] Use the conventional place for putting Nushell scripts designed to be sourced: `$nu.default-config-dir/scripts`.
+  I'm curious to know how entrenched this convention is.
+How much do I get for free by following it?
+I do like the convention.
+The Nushell constraint on not being able to source from a directory is proving to be awkward.
+My `nu_script_source.nu` is in the style of a known workaround that I've seen others do: <https://discord.com/channels/601130461678272522/615253963645911060/1195458767622516738>.
+* [ ] I think I need to not version control `env.nu`.
+I need mutable content to some degree among my Nushell config system and I think `env.nu` is probably the ticket.
+For common fixtures that I want evaluated at the `env.nu` eval time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.

+## Finished Wish List Items

 * [x] DONE (although I didn't version control it) Create an iTerm profile for Nushell.
 This way I don't have to change my login shell to Nushell.
 Not even close to ready for that.
 * [x] DONE Consider using Starship